DeffreusTheda/CTF/Pwn/Compfest CTF/~Baby COMPFEST Hope Survey/README.md

 We can see that at `0x00007ffdd7da5b78` or `stack+0x008`, we have the value `0xDEADBEEF00000000`.
-If we continue from here, we should pass the `key` check!
+That output mean that we're correct, and if we continue from here, we should pass the `key` check!
-That output mean that we're correct!
 Now let's just do it on the real instance:

 ```